Favorite thing: Ambulance / Emergencies

 Among Romania?s cultural monuments, the Black Church, which is still dominating the medieval centre of the city, plays an outstanding role.
 It is for sure one of the most important and the most imposing monument created by the Transylvania Saxons during their 850 years of history.

-The main square in the city where the locals gather themselves with friends and drink something in terraces and pubs around
+Favorite thing: The main square in the city where the locals gather themselves with friends and drink something in terraces and pubs around

 There is a nice square joined by the most comercial streets and very busy streets